DealerDotCom/web-integration-api-docs/source/includes/_samples.md

 })(window.DDC.API);
 ```

 An integration may want to insert an iframe that resizes as its contents change.
-One possible way to accomplish this is for the iframe to determine when content changes and to use `postMessage` to communicate between the iframe and the integration code running on the outer page. `ResizeObserver` is one way to determine content changes, however, it is not supported in IE11.
-For IE11, one possible solution is to fallback to polling.
-Styling may be used to ensure a scrollbar never appears in the iframe.
-The integration running on the outer page can then listen for the message from the iframe to initiate changing the height.

-You can see the sample code from the pane on the right of this page running [here](https://webapitestddc.cms.dealer.com/growing-iframe-example.htm).
+One possible way to accomplish this is for the iframe and the integration to work together as shown in the sample code from the pane on the right side of this page.
+You can see the sample code running [here](https://webapitestddc.cms.dealer.com/growing-iframe-example.htm).

+### iframe Responsibilities:

+* **Determine when content dimensions change** - One way to do this is using [`ResizeObserver`](https://developer.mozilla.org/en-US/docs/Web/API/ResizeObserver). `ResizeObserver` is not supported in IE11, so one possible solution is to fallback to polling.
+Polling is not ideal, but it will work for this small percentage of our traffic.
+* **Communicate the new dimension to the outer page** - iframes can communicate with the parent page using [`postMessage`](https://developer.mozilla.org/en-US/docs/Web/API/Window/postMessage).
+* **Ensure a scrollbar never shows up within the iframe** - Styling may be used to ensure a scrollbar never appears in the iframe.

+### Integration Responsibilities(on the outer page):

+* **Insert the iframe into the page** - You can use the API methods to insert an iframe into a location.
+* **Listen for resize messages and resize the iframe**

+### Considerations

+* If you use `postMessage`, ensure that you check the event's origin to alleviate [security concerns](https://developer.mozilla.org/en-US/docs/Web/API/Window/postMessage#Security_concerns).
+* The integration resizing code supports multiple iframes from the same vendor.
+You may need to modify the code to target your iframes differently.